saattrupdan/saattrupdan.github.io/_posts/2019-09-07-naturalselection-easily-evolve-neural-networks-and-more.md

 0.5671
 ```

-So we end up with a model yielding 56.71% validation accuracy, which is slightly better than Matt's score, which makes sense as we're tuning more hyperparameters.
+So we end up with a model yielding 56.71% validation accuracy, which is slightly better than Matt's score, which makes sense as we're also tuning more hyperparameters.
 All in all this took less than 2.5 hours!

 This package is still work in progress, but it's coming close to reaching a stable state (at the time of writing it's at version 0.6).
 If you think you'll find this useful then I'd appreciate if you could give [the repo](https://github.com/saattrupdan/naturalselection) a star, and feel free to open a ticket if you spot a bug.
-Pull requests with fixes or new features would also be awesome as well!
+Pull requests with fixes or new features would also be awesome!

-Some things I think would be great to include are at least:
+Some things I would be looking into including are at least:
 * Built-in support for CNN- and RNN- layers as well, as it currently only works with densely connected "vanilla" layers
 * Implementing GPU parallel training
 * Searching through network topologies as well, to not limit ourselves to sequential neural networks

-I'll also be working on these things and will be commiting updates on the `dev` branch.
+You can check out the `dev` branch to see what work is currently in progress.